The Outsized Charm of Tiny Montefioralle, Italy

 Wander through the fortified town.

-The village of Montefioralle as we know it today started as a fortified castle–and it maintains its beautiful walls and many archways along its edge.
+The village of Montefioralle as we know it today started life as a fortified castle, and it still features beautiful walls and archways along its edge.

 Add in gorgeous stone buildings in the typical Tuscan style and wonderful views around nearly every corner, and you have the makings of a delightful place to savor each step.